mohameddhameem/algorithmic-trading/README.md

 I am happy if the content of this repository is helpful for you.
 Please refrain from using this alogrthic trading without reading the code and understanding the logic.

-Happy to collaborate with you.
+Happy to collaborate.

+Thanks to Trading 707 for the course.